PlethoraChutney/model-building-tools/README.md

 Just writes out the model, chain, residue number, and X, Y, Z coords for the CAs of a model.
 I know that's all in the PDB, but god is the PDB format a pain.

+## Validation

+It's good to validate your map and model.
+I've included a few helpers, but they're specific to my situation so might take a bit of modification.

+`3dfsc_reader.py` reads in 3DFSC results files from cryoSPARC and produces a nicer plot.
+You need `histogram.lst` and `lineplot.py` from the cryoSPARC job.

+`orientation_plotter.py` re-plots the Euler orientation angle heatmap.
+I mostly wrote it because I hate the cryoSPARC default color theme, it's probably not broadly necessary.

+`model_map.py` re-plots model-map FSC values from phenix.
+No modifications are made --- it's just a bit prettier.

+`phenix_table_reader.py` reads in refinement tables exported from phenix.
+It's set up in a bit of a weird way: it'll look for a .pdb file ending in "latest.pdb".
+It expects that to be a symlink to a phenix job.
+It'll look in that phenix job for `table_one.txt`, which it will read and make a column of a combined table.
+This is probably not that useful unless you think about building models the same way I do, and you're building a lot of them.